3 Tier System

 Which system should I join?
 In what system should I register my horse?

 The system you join and register your horse should be based on a discussion with your trainer and your plans for the show season.
 If you expect to compete only or primarily at OHJA Outreach shows, then the Local System may be the best fit for you.
-If you expect to compete at USEF-rated shows anywhere outside of Oregon, then the Open System may be best fit for you.
+If you expect to compete at USEF shows anywhere outside of Oregon, then the Open System may be best fit for you.
 If you fall somewhere in between, then the Regional System may be the best fit for you.

 Show Location and Rating